-- (f) Absence of Liabilities.
-To Seller's knowledge, other than general property taxes for the year 2010 and other matters shown as Title Exceptions in the Title Commitment, there are no liabilities or obligations related to the Property which the Seller is obligated to satisfy on or before the Closing or any such liabilities and obligations which the Buyer may be obligated to satisfy after the Closing and which arise by, through or under the Seller; - (g) Hazardous Materials; Environmental Matters.
-With respect to the Property, to Seller's knowledge and except for matters disclosed in the environmental reports and studies that Seller provided as part of the Property Information or that Buyer obtains during the Due Diligence Period, (i) the Property is in material compliance with all applicable federal, state and local laws and regulation relating to environmental contamination, including, without limitation, all laws and regulations governing the generation, use, collection, treatment, storage, transportation, recovery, removal, discharge or disposal of hazardous materials (as defined below) and all laws and regulation and reporting requirements respecting hazardous materials (as defined below); (ii) Seller has not caused or authorized, and does not have knowledge of, the presence or release or threat of release of any hazardous material in, on, under, or migrating to or from the Property, or received any notice or other information, whether written or oral from any governmental agency or authority or any other entity or individual, whether governmental or private, concerning or alleging any liability of the Seller or other persons or entities with respect to the environmental condition of the Property; and (iii) there are no present facts or existing circumstances that could form the basis for the assertion of any claim against Seller or the Property relating to environmental matters, including, without limitation, any claim arising from past or present environmental practices asserted under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") or any other federal, state or local environmental statute.
-For purposes of this paragraph, the term "hazardous materials" means materials defined as "hazardous substances", "hazardous wasters" or "solid wastes" in CERCLA, RCRA or in any similar federal, state or local environmental statute (provided, that the term "hazardous m - (h) Unrecorded Contracts and Agreements.
+(f) Absence of Liabilities.
+To Seller's knowledge, other than general property taxes for the year 2010 and other matters shown as Title Exceptions in the Title Commitment, there are no liabilities or obligations related to the Property which the Seller is obligated to satisfy on or before the Closing or any such liabilities and obligations which the Buyer may be obligated to satisfy after the Closing and which arise by, through or under the Seller;

+(g) Hazardous Materials; Environmental Matters.
+With respect to the Property, to Seller's knowledge and except for matters disclosed in the environmental reports and studies that Seller provided as part of the Property Information or that Buyer obtains during the Due Diligence Period, (i) the Property is in material compliance with all applicable federal, state and local laws and regulation relating to environmental contamination, including, without limitation, all laws and regulations governing the generation, use, collection, treatment, storage, transportation, recovery, removal, discharge or disposal of hazardous materials (as defined below) and all laws and regulations with regard to record keeping, notification and reporting requirements respecting hazardous material in, on, under, or migrating to or from the Property, or received any notice or other information, whether written or oral from any governmental agency or authority or any other entity or individual, whether governmental or private, concerning or alleging any liability of the Seller or other persons or entities with respect to the environmental condition of the Property or any adjacent property; and (ii) there are no present facts or existing circumstances that could form the basis for the assertion of any claim against Seller or the Property relating to environmental Response, Compensation and Liability Act of 1980 ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") or any other federal, state or local environmental statute.
+For purposes of this paragraph, the term "hazardous materials" means materials defined as "hazardous substances", "hazardous wastes" or "solid wastes" in CERCLA, RCRA or in any similar federal, state or local environmental statute (provided, that the term "hazardous materials" will not be deemed to include any cleaning products and/or other materials which may be hazardous materials under applicable environmental laws but are customarily used in the operation and maintenance of office and industrial property an

+(h) Unrecorded Contracts and Agreements.
 To Seller's knowledge, other than the Service Contracts, and the Equipment Leases, there are no unrecorded contracts entered into by Seller and affecting the Property that will be binding on Buyer as fee owner from and after the Closing.
-To Seller's knowledge, there are no leases, licenses or occupancy agreements entered into by Seller and affecting any of the Property other than the Scrub Oak Master Lease: - (i) Defects.
+To Seller's knowledge, there are no leases, licenses or occupancy agreements entered into by Seller and affecting any of the Property other than the Scrub Oak Master Lease;

+(i) Defects.
 Except as otherwise referenced herein, Seller has no knowledge of any existing and material physical or mechanical defects, adverse physical or environmental conditions or other adverse matters pertaining to the High Rise property, and the improvements thereon, not specifically disclosed to Buyer in writing at or before the time of Seller's delivery of Property Information in the Due Diligence Period.
-Except as otherwise referenced herein, Seller has no knowledge of any adverse environmental conditions pertaining to the Kress property, and the improvements thereon, not specifically disclosed to Buyer in writing at or before the time of Seller's delivery of Property Information in the Due Diligence Period;
+Except as otherwise referenced herein, Seller has no knowledge of any adverse environmental conditions pertaining to the Kress property, and the improvements thereon, not specifically disclosed to Buyer in writing at or before the time of Seller's delivery of Property Information in the Due Diligence Period.